 At Public Spend Forum, we are passionate about the power of civic technology to improve government programs and the lives of the citizens they serve.
-We were proud to feature several GovTech startups at our recent Procurement Technology Symposium in LA, where we listened to inspirational leaders describe their goals for positively disrupting government service delivery and the procurement process.
+We were proud to feature several GovTech startups at the Procurement Technology Symposium in Los Angeles last June, where we listened to inspirational leaders describe their goals for positively disrupting government service delivery and the procurement process.

 Several of the startups that made our list feature women in civic tech, including StormSensor which is led by Erin Rothman.
 Their technology solution covers all the bases of storm and sewer water project workflow by addressing a problem that cities and localities across the country deal with every day: keeping up with ever-changing regulations that require them to monitor and report stormwater quality in their districts.

 For example, municipalities are required to inspect every catch basin in the nation at least once annually, which is quite a lift for under-resourced local governments.
 StormSensor solves the problem with easier site management and access to reams of data that is required to pass inspections.
 Unlike traditional monitoring equipment, StormSensor’s Scute™ sensors are inexpensive enough to be deployed at multiple locations across a sewershed, helping local governments monitor combined sewage overflow through a network of data-harvesting sensors.
 Erin Rothman, CEO of StormSensor, cited this as a $32 billion problem affecting municipalities across the country at our recent Procurement Technology Symposium.